BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Apocalyptech's Borderlands 2 Mods
 =================================

 This is a collection of the mods that I've put together for BL2.
-My TPS mods are likewise stored [in my Pre-Sequel dir](/Pre Sequel Mods/).
+I've got an area in the `Pre Sequel Mods` directory as well, so feel free to check that out (though damned if I can get this README to link to it).

 The mods found in the main BLCMods repo are intended to be the full, most recently-released version.
 I do most of my work on mods